alsabaj/reward_system/README.md

 </ul>

 ### Rewards
-Each customer reward has 'total_points', 'available_points' and 'expiry_date'.
+Each customer reward has 'reward_points', 'is_expired' and 'expiry_date'.

-'total_points' represents the amount of points earned from a completed order.
+'reward_points' represents the amount of points earned from a completed order.

-'available_points' represents the remaining points which can be redeemed/used when placing an order.
-Initially, 'total_points' and 'available_points' are of same value.
-But 'available_points' will decrease depending on how many points the customer spends.
-Hence, some reward points may get partially utilized; while some may get fully utilized before their expiry.
+'is_expired' represents whether the reward has expired or not.

-'expiry_date' represents the expiry date/time of the reward.
+'expiry_date' represents the expiry date of the reward.

-### Available Points Calculation
-Available Reward Points of a customer is calculated as the sum of available_points from each rewards records, which have expiry_date greater than current date.

 ### Rewards Earned Calculation
 Rewards are calculated once the "Mark as Completed" button is pressed.
 The completion of order and awarding of reward points is done in following steps:

 <ul>
     <li>
-        Reward points is calculated from sales amount using currency conversion factor obtained from currencies table.
+        Reward points is calculated from sales amount using currency conversion factor.
     </li>
     <li>
         Reward expiry date is evaluated by adding a year to current date.